cosmos72/schemesh/doc/shell/syntax.md

 In this context, `shell_commands` is the most general syntax i.e. any of the syntaxes listed above.

-Also, each command name, argument, or redirection file name can be replaced with a shell expression `( ... )` that evaluates to a string, or to a list of strings, or to a closure that accepts zero or one arguments (the job itself) and returns a string or a list of strings.
+Also, each argument or redirection file name can be replaced with a shell expression `( ... )` that evaluates to a string, or to a list of strings, or to a closure that accepts zero or one arguments (the job itself) and returns a string or a list of strings.